Cincinnati Children's Hospital Medical Center Logo

 Treatment for Oppositional Defiant Disorder

-Specific treatment for the adolescent with oppositional defiant disorder will be determined by your child's physician or mental health professional based on:
+Specific treatment for the adolescent with oppositional defiant disorder will be recommended to you by your child's physician or mental health professional based on:

 • Overall health and medical history